Commuting symplectomorphisms and Dehn twists in divisors

 In Appendix~\ref{app:growth_ring} we provide a more interesting application of Proposition~\ref{prop:hf_bound_lag}.
-Namely, we prove that for $L\subset X$ as in Theorem~\ref{th:twist_inf_grass}, and if $X$ is in addition Fano and even-dimensional, there is an isomorphism of rings $HF(L,L;\C)\cong \C[x]/x^2$.
+Namely, we prove that for $L\subset X$ as in Theorem~\ref{th:twist_inf_grass}, and if $X$ is in addition Fano and even-dimensional, there is an isomorphism of rings $HF^*(L,L;\C)\cong \C[x]/x^2$.
+For Lagrangian spheres in the cubic surface, this was proved by Sheridan~\cite{She13}, and after the present paper had appeared, it was observed by Biran and Membrez~\cite[Subsection~1.3.2]{BM14} that for a Lagrangian sphere in a projective hypersurface, which is Fano and of degree at least 3, the isomorphism $HF^*(L,L;\C)\cong \C[x]/x^2$ follows from the known structure of $QH^*(X)$, regardless of the complex dimension of $X$.
+Our method is completely different: it does not use any knowledge of $QH^*(X)$, and works for hypersurfaces in Grassmannians as well as in some more abstract cases discussed in Appendix~\ref{app:growth_ring}.

-\begin{remark} The action $\phi\hf$ on $HF(L_1,L_2)$ (as well the actions in the case of two commuting symplectomorphisms) can be defined using functors coming from Lagrangian correspondences \cite{WeWo10a,WeWo10b}.
-It is possible that the two versions of the elliptic relation admit a generalisation for Lagrangian correspondences.
-Our results could also be related to categorical Lefschetz-type formulas studied in \cite{Pol13,BZNa13}. \end{remark}
+\begin{remark} The action $\phi\hf$ on $HF^*(L_1,L_2)$ (as well the actions in the case of two commuting symplectomorphisms) can be defined using functors coming from Lagrangian correspondences \cite{WeWo10a,WeWo10b}.
+It is possible that the two versions of the elliptic relation admit a generalisation for Lagrangian correspondences. \end{remark}